elalfymohamed/elalfymohamed/README.md

 ## 💼 Currently Working On
 - Improving problem-solving skills through coding challenges
-- Exploring cloud architecture and learning a new programming language
+- Exploring cloud architecture and learning a new technology
 - Contributing to open-source projects

 ### A bit about me